saadatshahidi/Intro-to-CS-and-Programming-Using-Python/README.md

 # Intro-to-CS-and-Programming-Using-Python

-Hangman Game
+Hangman Game:
 Implements a text-based hangman game

-Word Game
+Word Game:
 Implements a game where the validity of words input by the user is checked

-Cipher
+Cipher:
 Encrypts and Decrypts text messages